LaylaSouthcombe/airbnb_web_scraper/README.md

 node index.js
 ```
 - View the scraped property information in the terminal
-- Change the AirBnb properties by replacing the data in the urls array
+- Change the Airbnb properties by replacing the data in the urls array